 Licensed Social Worker

 Eddie Einbinder is an internationally recognized educator of harm reduction within drug use.
 His work in this field is presented through lectures, literature and film, and is targeted towards youth and young adults.
 He started his formal research in drug use and associated risky behaviors while obtaining his B.A. in Psychology at Lehigh University.
 This research was the basis of his book, How To Have Fun And Not Die, which won the grand prize at the 2008 New York Book Festival.
 This event was the catalyst for a lecture tour that found him at over 100 universities and high schools over the following two years.
 In order to reach a larger audience and greater level of detail, Einbinder directed a drug education documentary film series, called Play Safe.
 Each episode observes individuals using their drug of choice and utilizing harm reduction tactics to teach safest practice.
 Play Safe debuted at the Harm Reduction International conference in Vilnius, Lithuania in 2013.
 The film continues to screen at institutions around the globe, and is partially made available online.
 Einbinder continued his education in mental health focusing on clinical work with substance users and their families at New York University's Masters in Social Work program.
-He has worked as a Substance Abuse Therapist in group and individual settings with young adults who use drugs, many with co-ocurring psychiatric disorders and criminal records.
-Acceptance and understanding of meaning and purpose behind one's drug use, and working with patients to identify and succeed with realistic strategies towards achieving their goals, is integral to his work.
-This is his focus at The Center For Optimal Living.
-He is continuing his training in the Harm Reduction Psychotherapy Certification program at The New School, taught by Dr. Jen Talley and Dr. Andrew Tatarsky.
-Specialities: Harm Reduction and Drug Education based Group Work.
+He has worked as a Substance Abuse Therapist in group and individual settings with young adults who use drugs, many with co-occurring psychiatric disorders and criminal records.
+Acceptance and understanding of meaning and purpose behind one's drug use, and working with patients to identify and succeed with realistic strategies towards achieving their goals, is integral to his work at The Center For Optimal Living.
+He also completed the Harm Reduction Psychotherapy Certification program at The New School, taught by Dr. Jen Talley and Dr. Andrew Tatarsky.
+Specialities: Harm Reduction and Drug Education-based Group Work.
 Young Adults with Substance Use Disorders.
 Family dynamics of people with Substance Use Disorders.
 Mental illness and Criminal behavior.
 Motivational Interviewing.
 Email Eddie: email@example.com Phone: 212-213-8905 x108

 Licensed Social Worker